cns-iu/map4sci-project-template/README.md

 ### 3.1 Adding more scripts

 In addition to customizing Map4sci using environment variables and the constants.sh file, you can also add custom scripts to modify the behavior of Map4sci.
 These scripts should be placed in the scripts directory and should be named with a number prefix to indicate the order in which they should be executed.
-For example, a script named 01_my_script.sh will be executed before a script named 02_another_script.sh.
+For example, a script named 01-my-script.sh will be executed before a script named 02-another-script.sh

 To add a custom script, simply create a new file in the scripts directory with the desired name and add the necessary commands to modify the behavior of Map4sci.
 For example, you could add a script to download additional datasets or modify the configuration of the site generator.

 Note that the run.sh script will automatically execute any scripts in the scripts directory, in numerical order based on the prefix.
 This provides a convenient way to add customizations to Map4sci without having to modify the core code.

+`Note: scripts in the scripts folder should follow a numerical order from 00-.sh to 99-.sh (scripts will be skipped if its not of the form NN-*.sh)`

 ## 4. Results